Manishgupt/DFA/README.md

 # DFA
-deterministics finite autometa in TOC
+deterministics finite autometa in THEORY OF COMPUTATION